leaderj1001/RandWireNN/README.md

 - conda install cairo(If you want to visualize the network, it is a required module.)

 ## Todo
+- Currently conducting experiments on Cifar-10 and Cifar-100 datasets.
 - Currently there is no ImageNet dataset and it is downloading.
 Experiments will be conducted as data is downloaded.
 T.T
 - To implement Optimzier like the paper.
 - Label smoothing.